tronprotocol/documentation/English_Documentation/TRON_Blockchain_Explorer/Guide_for_voting_on_the_new_blockchain_explorer.md

-# Guide to voting on the new block explorer
+# Guide for voting on the new block explorer

 ## 1. Open TRON block explorer and log in to your wallet.